larskaare/pawa-system-testing/slides/content/prologue.md

 > The more I learn about the topic at hand, the more I realize how complex it is.
 I am not an expert.
 Answers are rarely clear-cuts.
 There are always more than one solution available. </br>Context matters - a lot!  <!-- .element: style="font-size:0.8em"-->

-Code examples is not production quality!! </br>Some patters that are discussed is quite risky - be cautious - </br>use threat modelling on you dev/test systems<!-- .element: style="font-size:0.5em"-->
+Code examples is not production quality!! </br>Some patterns that are discussed are quite risky<!-- .element: style="font-size:0.5em"-->

 ---